Buddha’s Birthday in South Korea // The Complete 2025 Guide

 Buddha’s Birthday in South Korea – FAQ’s

-In 2023, Buddha’s Birthday in South Korea falls on Saturday, May 27th.
+Buddha’s Birthday in South Korea falls on May 5th.

 How do you say ‘Buddha’s Birthday’ in Korean?